 In general, this type of cash advance loan is better for more established businesses rather than start-ups.
 As well as checking your credit history, they will look at the performance of your business.
 As such, a start-up with relatively little trading history may have to find alternative forms of finance.

 This option, then, will not be ideal for every business.
 You should make sure you understand all the costs involved and how repayments will be restructured.
 As with any short-term personal loan it’s vital you are certain you can pay on time.
 If you can’t, the costs may mount up.
 That said, in a world in which cash flow problems are common, this could be a saviour for your business.

 Cash Flow Finance solution: Business Cash Advance

-PDQ Funding offer cash flow finance solutions with our Business Cash Advance.
+PDQ Funding are online lenders and offer cash flow finance solutions with our Business Cash Advance.
 The cash advance product is an Alternative Business Funding Solution which has been designed with small businesses in mind.
 We understand that a businesses cashflow can be up and down with seasons or buying habits.
 Cashflow finance repayments reflect your businesses cash flow so you only repay when your customers pay you.
 Business Cash Advance is designed to match irregular rising and falling in the business cash flow.
 This cash flow finance product supports business owners in those times of year.
 We approve over 80% of applications due to the speed and technology of our software integrations with your merchant account.

 When the amount you have requested has been received the Business Cash Advance UK repayments are automatically deducted.
 A small agreed percentage of about 7-10% per transaction is held back from your card takings.
 The cash flow is never affected as the payment amount is the same on every card payment you take.
 If you have a productive and busy month, you will pay back faster.
 Should the month be going slow and not as productive, maybe due to a bank holiday, the amount is paid back slower.